-The City of Soldotna has provided two campsites at Centennial Park.
-Each site accommodates one RV but requires reservations in advance.
+The City of Soldotna has provided one campsite at Centennial Park and one campsite at Swiftwater Park.
+Each site accommodates one RV but requires reservations in advance with the Lower River Coordinator (KWF Coordinator).
 Kasilof River Special Use Area has primitive camping available.